voryx/Thruway/README.md

 ### Javascript Client

-For the client, you can use [AutobahnJS](https://github.com/tavendo/AutobahnJS) or any other WAMPv2 compatible client.
+You can also use [AutobahnJS](https://github.com/tavendo/AutobahnJS) or any other WAMPv2 compatible client.

 Here are some [examples] (https://github.com/tavendo/AutobahnJS#show-me-some-code)